lkaestner/powershell-elgato-light/README.md

 ## Authors & Affiliations
 * Developed by **Lukas Kästner**
-* this program is not affiliated or endorsemed to/by Elgato/Corsair
+* This program is not affiliated or endorsed to/by Elgato/Corsair.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.